marinedrp/Meow-Knight/README.md

 ![screenshot1](./screenshots/screenshot1.png)

 ### Introduction
-Meow-Knight's Tale is a simple 2D Action RPG where the user has to play a cat-knight in a medieval setting.
+Meow-Knight's Tale is a simple 2D side-scrolling RPG where the user has to play a cat-knight in a medieval setting.
-The purpose of the game is to go to level 3 and interact with the Red Tower, after defeating as many enemies as possible.
+The main objective of the game is to go to level 3 and interact with the Red Tower, after defeating as many enemies as possible.

 ### How To Play